VladlenPopolitov/ForthScriptCpp/README.md

   result=Forth.ExecutionOutput();   // result will be "3"
 ```

- If scripts reads from input buffer ( REFILL , ACCEPT ) , input buffer can be assigned and cleared by members
+ If scripts reads from input buffer ( ACCEPT ) , input buffer can be assigned and cleared by members

   `void SetExecutionInputBuffer(const std::string &input)`